Gauge fixing in cosmological perturbations of Unimodular Gravity: Unimodular Gravity perturbation theory: State of art

 "\textit{The newtonian gauge can not be used in the unimodular context unless any anisotropic contribution to the stress--tensor are considered,}" and \\

 "\textit{Scalar perturbations in the nonconservative unimodular gravity are permitted in the synchronous gauge only and have a growing mode.}"\\

 The former aspect is still without analysis, whereas the latter was analyzed by considering a specific background solution.
-Even when these results constitutes a significant breakthrough in the study of cosmological perturbations in UG, there is still missing the proper analysis of gauge fixing, and looking for the choices that leave the theory without spurious degrees of freedom.
+Even when these results constitute a significant breakthrough in the study of cosmological perturbations in UG, there is still missing the proper analysis of gauge fixing, and looking for the choices that leave the theory without spurious degrees of freedom.
 Moreover, it is mandatory to have the correct dynamics of linear perturbations if one is interested in the implementation of UG cosmological model in Boltzmann solvers such as \texttt{CLASS}~\cite{Lesgourgues:2011re} and \texttt{CAMB}~\cite{Lewis:1999bs}.
 For instance, \texttt{CAMB} integrates transfer functions for quantities defined in the synchronous gauge, whereas \texttt{CLASS} uses the synchronous gauge by default although Newtonian gauge equations are implemented on top of the synchronous ones.
 Therefore, the gauge fixing issue in UG must be deeply understood\footnote{Since Boltzmann solvers mentioned above are still being used by cosmologist, we are interested in the study of Newtonian/Synchronous gauges.
 The gauge invariant formalism of UG is presented in detail in~\cite{Gao:2014nia,Basak:2015swx,deCesare:2021wmk,Alvarenga:2023oep}, and it is not our focus to deal which such treatment in the present work.}.
+In this regard, it has been recently reported in~\cite{Landau:2022mhm} the implementation of a diffusion model in UG to obtain the CMB anisotropies by using \texttt{CAMB}.
+The model consists in postulating an effective cosmological constant energy density, with which is possible to obtain a modified matter energy density for both baryons and dark matter.
+However, the authors use the same set of equations of GR at linear level of perturbations, and they argue:\\

+"\textit{We did not consider the linear perturbation equations of unimodular gravity, because we assume that the corresponding modification in the observable quantities would be very tiny compared to the change introduced by the background quantities.}"\\

+Even when this is a reasonable assumption from the modeling point of view, the technical aspects involving the use of \texttt{CAMB} demand a meticulous analysis of the gauge in which the linear perturbations are written.
+As we said before, \texttt{CAMB} calculates cosmological perturbations in the synchronous gauge, and as we will show in detail in this work, such gauge can not be imposed within the framework of UG at least in the same way as it is done in GR.
+In this sense, the analysis of~\cite{Landau:2022mhm} can be thought of as having a theory of gravity for the background dynamics (UG), and another one for linear perturbations (GR).
+Thus, despite the fact that this represents a first approach to reproduce CMB anisotropies in UG, the numerical solutions and posterior distributions obtained by the authors of such work lead to results whose physical interpretation has to be taken carefully.

+In a more recent work, it is claimed that it is a common mistake to impose the condition of a fixed four--volume at the level of the perturbations~\cite{Bengochea:2023dep}.
+Moreover, it is said that\\